 CUSCO: Rocky is planning to be in Cusco several days before the launch, organizing and sending gear to Ayacucho and arranging other aspects of the trip.
 If you wish, you can arrive to Cusco beforehand,and either visit ruins or help in organizing food/gear, and then accompany Rocky to Ayacucho on bus (20 hr) 2 days prior to the launch day.
 You can try to book directly with your US carrier to Cusco, but also can co-book a domestic ariline like STAR, LAN, or PeruvianAir (about $100-200 one-way).
 [Rocky will also be kayaking several class V rivers in the 3 weeks prior to the trip, including Colca, Cotahuasi, and Tambo - kayak partners are sought; ask him].
 Gear will be sent to Lima at the end of the trip for storage/preparation for a Marañon trip.

 ACCESS POINTS: The tentative dates at each access point are listed.
 We can help arrange transport to/from these if you need to enter or depart the trip from one.

-SierraRios reserves the right to cancel the trip at any time.
+We reserve the right to cancel the trip 2+ months in advance.
+This generally will occur only if there are not enough folks signed up (<12).
 If we cancel the trip, all deposits and payments will be refunded.

 TRIP LEADER AND TEAM MEMBERS: